ckormanyos/real-time-cpp/examples/chapter09_07/readme.md

 allows for a clean separation between hardware dependencies and the application layer code.
 This makes it possible to run the same application code on both the PC as well as the embedded target.
-Cross development
+This method exenplifies how useful cross development can be for writing error-free portable application layer code.

 ![Display application task in action on the PC simuation](./images/seven_segment.pdf)